aws-ia/terraform-aws-mendix-private-cloud/README.md

 terraform init
 terraform apply
 ```
-Once everything has be successfully provisioned, run the following command to retrieve the access credentials for your new cluster and automatically configure kubectl:
+Once everything has been successfully provisioned, run the following command to retrieve the access credentials for your new cluster and automatically configure kubectl:

 ```
 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)